ZjanPreijde/Java-Programming-Masterclass/README.md

 Method overloading is commonly used in Java.

 - Improves code readability and re-usability
-- Is asier to remember one method name instead of multiple names.
+- It's easier to remember one method name instead of multiple names.
 - Achieves consistency in method naming.
-- Gives programmers the flexibility to call a similar methods with different types of data
+- Gives programmers the flexibility to call similar methods with different types of data

 Constants in class, use `final`.
 More on this later.